draeger-lab/refinegems/docs/source/modules-desc/egcs.rst

 **class** :py:class:`~refinegems.classes.egcs.GreedyEGCSolver`

-This approach is loosely based on :footcite:p:`fritzemeier2017erroneous`.
+This approach is loosely based on :footcite:t:`fritzemeier2017erroneous`.
 It is a greedy, mathematical approach, that tries to resolve the EGCs by changing the reactions modes of a single reaction each time and finding the smallest set of reactions that can resolve the biggest set of found EGCs.
 The modifications of the reactions include:

-- make it reversible
+- make reaction reversible
 - delete backward reaction
 - delete forward reaction
 - delete complete reaction